Quedlinburg Travel Guide: The Most Charming Timber-Frame Town in Germany

 Inside the museum’s courtyard, you can see examples of how timbered buildings were constructed – frames, walls and all.

-The evolution of medieval half-timbered buildings
+The evolution of distinct medieval half-timbered buildings in Quedlinburg, Germany

-The evolution of medieval timbered houses
+The evolution of distinct medieval half-timbered buildings

 Architectural details of half-timbered buildings up close

-A row of colourful half-timbered buildings in Quedlinburg
+A row of distinctly colourful half-timbered buildings

 We then continued our walk through town for more examples of how the half-timbered construction style evolved to have multiple protruding levels, and more elaborate design elements.